ccasil/Tips-and-Templates/README.md

 # Tips and Templates

-Cheat sheets, references, guides, and random tips
+References, guides, and random tips

 ## Table of Contents